Wyoming Court Records

 How Do I Get Out of Paying Child Support in Wyoming?

 Individuals in Wyoming have the right to petition the Family Court to modify or contest child support payments.
-The state does not allow federal exemptions for child support payments and typically does not allow exemptions using state statutes.
+The state does not allow federal exemptions for child support payments, and typically does not allow exemptions using state statutes.

 What is Back Child Support in Wyoming?

-How do I Get Back Child Support Paid in Wyoming?
+How Do I Get Back Child Support Paid in Wyoming?

 - Reporting debt to credit bureaus